jawsmartin/jawsmartin.github.io/_posts/2013-08-01-hummingbird-logo.md

 I would characterize the desired icon as clean and minimal with thin contour lines and sharp details.
 While it was requested to make an icon very similar to Riekwel's, I wanted to make sure the direction I took was still somewhat unique, and most importantly different enough that the two marks could exist together.
 Differences include more accentuated wings and feathers, a more elongated and contorted body, and a more pronounced beak.

-{% include image.html name="hummingbird-old" caption="Hummingbird's current logo" %}
+{% include image.html name="hummingbird-old" caption="Hummingbird's old logo" %}
 {% include image.html name="hummingbird-exploration" caption="Exploration" %}
 {% include image.html name="hummingbird-final" caption="Hummingbird's new logo" %}